willbengt/tddd272015_pmt/README.md

 Linkoping university during the spring of 2015.
 The ambition of the project is to be graded 5.

+# Screencast
+- The screencast can be found here:

 # Project members
+- William Bengtsson wilbe075@student.liu.se
-- Rasmus Kling rasmus.kling@gmail.com
+- Rasmus Kling raskl508@student.liu.se
 - Teddy Wallen tedwa306@student.liu.se
-- William Bengtsson mail@williambengtsson.com

 # Functional specification
 ## Project vision
-To create an amazing project managment tool intended to help project members keep track of their project’s status.
+To create an amazing project management tool intended to help project members keep track of their project’s status.

 ## Core functions
 - Timereporting
-- Multiple authentication levels, e.g. admin, project member, project leader etc.
+- Authentication via Google to fetch your personal calendar as time reports and to secure that you are you!
 - Visualization of progress and different metrics for the project, e.g. burn down chart

 # Technological specification
 ## Client-side framework